Lemoncode/vuejs-typescript-lob-examples/05-form-one-way/README.md

 # Steps

-- We will start from previos sample, just copy the sample and execute npm install.
+- We will start from previous sample, just copy the sample and execute npm install.

 ```bash
 npm install